 Watching Jackson’s The Hobbit, I could not help but feel inspired by the stirring music and sweeping landscapes.
-The story touches an integral part of our identity as human beings, bringing about what we have long forgotten but yearn to remember, a shared collective memory of swords and wizards and monsters, from a mythical past that never was.
+The story touches an integral part of our identity, bringing about what we have long forgotten but yearn to remember, a shared collective memory of swords and wizards and monsters, a mythical past that never was.
 Robert Holdstock, author of Mythago Wood, calls these hidden cultural memories mythagos.
-But this isn’t magic I’m talking about.
-Doubtless there is quite a bit of paleo-psychology at work.
-People shown paintings of open landscapes feel a sense of comfort, because our ancestors felt more secure in such places.
-Goblins, orcs and trolls are remarkably human, terrifying us because they conjure latent fears of our human-like enemies, like the Neanderthal.
+This isn’t magic I’m talking about, but paleo-psychology at work.
+People shown paintings of open landscapes feel a sense of comfort, because our ancestors felt more secure in places where they could spot predators.
+Goblins, orcs, and trolls are remarkably human, terrifying us because they conjure latent fears of our Neanderthal enemies.
 Wargs are nothing more than nightmarish versions of wolves.
-More importantly, as a species, we have always been nomadic.
-How else could we have colonized every niche and corner of the globe?
+But despite the dangers, our species has always been nomadic.
+We’ve colonized every niche and corner of the globe.
 It is not in our natures to sit at home, reaping the rewards of money and progress, but to wander new frontiers, go searching for new challenges to overcome.
 In this twenty-first century, we have lost a great deal due to the fact that there are no more Middle Earths to discover.
-We feign contentment, like Bilbo Baggins sitting at home, but what we really yearn for is a Gandalf to come knocking inviting us to adventure.
+We feign contentment, like Bilbo Baggins at home, while yearning for Gandalf to come knocking, inviting us to adventure.